-However, while neuroscience has found that meditation results in changes in the frontal cortex, the left hippocampus and the temporo parietal junction, there is one particular finding that stands above the rest.
+But while it’s been found that meditation causes changes in the frontal cortex, the left hippocampus and the temporoparietal junction, there is one particular finding that stands above the rest.

 But before we get into the neuroscience of how that works, let’s discuss what mindfulness actually is.

 When we think of mindfulness, we tend to think of an idea that has been around for thousands of years thanks to Buddhism and eastern philosophy.
 Many Buddhist researchers are doing great things showing how mindfulness can impact the human experience.

 However, I have a problem with linking mindfulness to any religion.
 Not because I am against Buddhism or any religion, it’s just that it’s harder getting across the benefits of mindfulness when it’s attached to a religion.